7he9ight0wl/7he9ight0wl/README.md

 ### 💫 About Me

 Hello!
 I'm a software developer based in Mumbai, Maharashtra.
-I am a software developer with a strong focus on front-end development, particularly skilled in the MERN Stack.
-Passionate about crafting websites and finding innovative solutions.
-Eager to tackle challenges and excel in software development.
+With a strong focus on front-end development, I specialize in the MERN Stack.
+Passionate about crafting websites and finding innovative solutions, I'm eager to tackle challenges and excel in software development.

 ## Contact Information